XHAKEHE/FM-MULTI_STEP_FORM_MAIN/README.md

 ## Overview

 4-step form component with summary and final page.
 Component collects necessary personal data via input windows, lets you choose subscription plan with yearly or monthly billing cycle as well as additional modules.

-Built with 'mobile first' approach for 375px mobile and 1440px desktop displays.

 ### The challenge

 Users are able to: